Arnab-Developer/BloodSugarTracking/README.md

 # Blood sugar tracking app

-ASP.NET core mvc app with EF core to enter and show blood sugar data for fasting and PP.
+ASP.NET 5 mvc app with EF to enter and show blood sugar data for fasting and PP.

 ```c#